OpenOLAT/OpenOLAT/src/main/webapp/static/movie/tinyMCE/README.txt

-This is a custom build of the JW Player 5.1 (SVN revision 898) There is a bug fix for YouTube under https in the class YouTubeMediaProvider.as, line 86:
+This is JW Player version 5.6.1 with SWObjects 2.2